teyenliu/libbpfgo-example/README.md

 sudo apt-get install libbpf-dev make clang llvm libelf-dev
 ```

-Building and running hello
+Building and running simple
 ```
 make all
-sudo ./hello
+sudo ./simple
 ```

 This builds two things:

-dist/hello.bpf.o - an object file for the eBPF program
+simple.bpf.o - an object file for the eBPF program
-* hello - a Go executable
+* simple - a Go executable
 * The Go executable reads in the object file at runtime.
 Take a look at the .o file with readelf if you want to see the sections defined in it.

 ## Docker